mikhoul/Automated-IPTV-M3U-Playlist-Generator/README.md

 ### 3. Run via GitHub Actions
 The repository ships with **`update-indexes.yml`** which:
-1. Executes the collector every 8 hours.
+1. Executes the collector every 24 hours.
-2. Commits only changed index files (automatic MD5 comparison).
-3. Pushes artefacts so the latest playlists are always available.
+2. Pushes artefacts so the latest playlists are always available.

-👉 If you removed old paths (e.g. `Movies/index.json`) be sure the workflow **does not reference them**, otherwise a `pathspec` error will appear.[1]

 ---